 Years of field work with climate and ocean scientists has meant countless stories of recovering lost instruments.
 These stories are the ones of genius, heroics, ingenuity, and often many big belly laughs and deeply impressed nods.

-“Search and Deploy” is a compendium of these stories of recovering instruments adrift at sea as told to me in conversations, interviews, survey responses and email exchanges.
+“Catch my DRIFT” is a compendium of these stories of recovering instruments adrift at sea as told to me in conversations, interviews, survey responses and email exchanges.

 Interested in contributing?